kristenhahn/cta_bus_tracker_exploration/readme.md

 4. Calculate the overall in-service times for a given bus stop, route, and direction of travel (continuous timeframes when one or more service(s) is/are active)

+5. A 10 minute buffer is added to the start and end of each scheduled active service time to capture any buses that arrive slightly early or late.

-5. Calculate headways ONLY for the times service is active on that route/stop/direction of travel.
+6. Calculate headways ONLY for the times service is active on that route/stop/direction of travel.
 This fixes an earlier issue where out-of-service times looked like long headways.

 ## Detailed approach:  Scheduled Headways